Translations

 Number 8 was the gaffer while they wore themselves out

-and the boss was pleassed with his achievement.
+and the boss was pleased with his performance.

 Pull harder!
 Pull harder!